A focus on strong performance

 How much you can pay yourself each year

-If you have a Transition to Retirement Income account, you cannot receive more than 10% of your account balance each financial year.
+If you have a Transition to Retirement Income account, you can't get more than 10% of your account balance each financial year.

-There is no maximum withdrawal limit if you have a Retirement Income account, so you can receive any amount, up to the total balance of your account.
+There is no maximum withdrawal limit if you have a Retirement Income account, so you can get any amount, up to the total balance of your account.

-You can change, reduce, or cancel your income payments in Member Online.
+You can change your income payments in Member Online.

 1. If you open your Income account partway through a financial year, your minimum payment will be a pro rata amount based on your full annual payment.
-The exception to this is if you open your Income account in June, in which case you don’t have to receive a payment until 30 June of the next financial year.
+The exception to this is if you open your Income account in June, you don’t have to get a payment until 30 June of the next financial year.